Examples of Prepaid Expense

 Hence a Prepaid Expenditure is an expense paid in one Accounting Year but the benefits of the same are been consumed in more than once Accounting Year.
 Only Expenses that are due and incurred in one accounting year can be debited to Profit & Loss A/c.
 Rest all the payments made which relate to the future should be grouped under Prepaid Expenses in the Balance Sheet.

 This has been a guide to Prepaid Expense Examples.
-Here we discuss the most common Prepaid Expense journal entries examples along with step by step examples and explanation.
+Here we discuss the most common Prepaid Expense examples along with step by step explanation.
 You can learn more about accounting from following articles –